Donniia/ToDo_app/README.md

 ## App ScreenShots

-Here are some screeshots for the application:
+Here are some screenshots for the application:

 <p>
 <img src="Assets/screenShots/t1.png"  width="250">